LWU2007/DDRone/stage 2/personal log/melvin/melvin's personal log.md

 9/10/2025 2.45-4.25PM
 - Tinkered with lexue

+11/10/2025 9.50-10.30PM
+- Me, Roderick, and Lance quickly zipped the status report and discussed on what we should do on the next meeting

 almost everyday
 - preaching and teaching other teams to adopt github repository for how seamless it is to use.